ethsana/sana-docs/docs/access-the-sana/keep-your-data-alive.md

 id: keep-your-data-alive
 ---

-The swarm comprises the sum total of all storage space provided by all of our nodes, called the DISC (Distributed Immutable Store of Chunks).
+The sana comprises the sum total of all storage space provided by all of our nodes, called the DISC (Distributed Immutable Store of Chunks).
 The *right to write* data into this distributed store is determined by the postage stamps that have been attached.

 ### Fund your node's wallet.